abhennessy99/abhennessy/index.md

 Gave a 45 minute presentation on <a href = "Hennessy_Ecosystem_Engineering.pdf"> Ecosystem Engineering </a> and led discussion on current research about how these Plant-Animal Interactions structure communities.

 Held a 1:30 lecture on <a href = "Developmental_Symbiosis.pdf"> Developmental Symbiosis </a> and how the microbiome of many plants and animals influence their evolution, their development and morphogenesis, and the evolution of developmental processes.

+Presented the research we conduced in our senior seminar to the entire Wesleyan Earth and Environmental Science department as well as the Office of Sustainability.
+Described Long Lane Research Forest and its potential as a carbon offset for university funded air travel. <a href = "Long Lane Research Forest.pdf" target="_blank"> Wesleyan University Long Lane Research Forest </a>

 Created a <a href = "Hennessy.Poster.2019.pdf"> poster </a> and presented at a summer poster session about field work conducted in the summer of 2019 that focused on how forest fragmentation can influence the effects of bird predation on a temperatre caterpillar community across two host plant species.